Native Landscapes

 Is there a size requirement for Native Landscapes?

-The incorporation of Key stone plants can be done even in the smallest of lots.
-Usually a large tree can be used to accomplish this but it can also be done with a group planting of shrubs and perennials.
-The effect of the plants is amplified when there is a small section that is left undisturbed.
+The incorporation of keystone plants can be achieved even in the smallest of lots.
+While a large tree is often used to create this effect, it can also be accomplished through a group planting of shrubs and perennials.
+The impact of these plants is enhanced when a small section of the area is left undisturbed, allowing the natural plant dynamics to flourish and create a focal point within the landscape.
+This approach not only maximizes limited space but also promotes biodiversity and ecosystem health in residential or urban settings.

 Are all native species invasive?